 Our researchers work at interfaces from different disciplines to tackle national and global challenges.
-In 2014, our School ranked top ten in the UK for research quality and 2nd nationally for research power in the Research Excellence Framework (REF).
-Since then, we have:
+Overall, 97% of the submitted research activity was assessed as “world-leading” or “internationally excellent” by the Research Excellence Framework (REF) 2021.
+We have:

 Delivered impactful global research

 Led world-leading work on waste and sanitation in developing countries, supporting UN Sustainable Development Goals (UNSDGs).
 Provided new systems-based tools to quantify and manage solid waste and faecal sludge in rapidly urbanising environments.

 Pioneered two international collaborations to develop new approaches to tackling the global challenges of improving water security and urban disaster risk management.

 Shared insights with leaders in the Asia-Pacific region in an effort to stem the flow of plastic pollution into the environment, as part of a novel eLearning programme launched by the United Nation’s Economic and Social Commission for Asia and Pacific (ESCAP).